Baudoinia: Distribution

+There is a clear continental-scale pattern in the distribution in the newly defined species.
+B. compniacensis now strictly refers to fungi with the same nuclear ITS sequence as the B. compniacensis from France.

-B. compniacensis on buildings and plants
+Baudoinia on buildings and plants

 The fungus often forms a black coating layer on tree bark and leaves.
 However, this does not seem to harm the plants by blocking the lenticels or significantly reduce their growth rates.
 Deciduous species also develop new leaves annually, rendering it less important when older leaves are covered by the growths.

 The fungus can be removed from buildings using high pressure water jets, bleach, etc. According to a report from the Kentucky government, it has not been shown to cause anything other than cosmetic effects thanks to its mode of nutrition via the carboniferous atmosphere, rather than the decay of building materials in general.
 Mosses, lichens and algae also grow on solid vertical surfaces, and slopes in the same fashion as the Angel's Share fungus and do not damage the infrastructure of built structures.
 However, there have been harsher reports as well.
 James A. Scott, the researcher at the University of Toronto who has studied the fungus and named the genus, said that the fungus is destructive and can damage property.
 He wrote "It wrecks patio furniture, house siding, almost any outdoor surface.
 I've seen trees choked to death by it.
 It is a small mercy that it does not also appear to have a negative impact on human health."

-Genome sequence
+Genome sequences

 The genome of B. panamericana was completed by the United States Department of Energy's Joint Genome Institute in 2011, using Roche (454), Sanger fosmid, and Illumina sequence data.
 The completed assembly is 21.88 Mb in size.